-WORSHIPERS on three continents convened in an international Skype teleconference on April 21, as the Sun moves into the Sign of Taurus the Bull, to celebrate the ancient festival of THE EROTICON and the birthday of Rome.
+WORSHIPERS on four continents convened in an international Zoom conference tonight to celebrate the ancient festival of THE EROTICON, the Sacred Bear Hunt of Hadrian and Antinous, and the birthday of Rome.

 April 21 marks the anniversary of the founding of the city of Rome in 743 BC by Romulus and Remus.

-Adherents from North America, South America and Europe were on hand via Skype as Flamen Antonius Subia celebrated the rites at the Hollywood Temple of Antinous.
+Adherents from North and South America, Africa and Europe were on hand via Zoom as Flamen Antonius Subia celebrated the rites at the Hollywood Temple of Antinous.

 On this day we honor the great God of Love, Eros-Cupid, in his guise as Antinous-Phanes, the "radiant being of light who emerges from the egg of night".
 We also honor the Great God Priapus the divine phallus, the column of male virility, the bestower of the fertility of fields, vineyards, orchards and gardens.
 Priapus is the axis of the cosmos.

 On this date we also commemorate the founding of the city of Rome, Natalis Urbis, personified by the Romans as Our Lady Roma.
 We celebrate the consecration of her sacred border, and of her birth, and eternal life, and remember that we are her children.